A close-up shot of the red flowers that grow in the vicinity of the Swanbank Power Station.

 CleanCo was established as a government owned corporation (GOC) in December 2018 under the Government Owned Corporations Act 1993 (Qld).
 CleanCo is incorporated as a public company registered under, and subject to, the Corporations Act 2001 (Cth).

-Shares in CleanCo are held by two shareholding ministers on behalf of the State of Queensland:
+Shares in CleanCo are held by two shareholding Ministers on behalf of the State of Queensland:

 • The Hon Cameron Dick MP – Deputy Premier, Treasurer and Minister for Trade and Investment